ameksike/mongodb-encryption/README.md

 # MongoDB Encryption Demos (CSFLE & Queryable Encryption)

-Minimal, copy/pasteable Node.js examples that write and read encrypted data with MongoDB 8.2+ (Queryable Encryption tested against 8.0.4 server).
-These samples are for learning and demos only—do not reuse the local keys or settings in production.
+Minimal, copy/pasteable Node.js examples that write and read encrypted data with MongoDB 8.2+ (Queryable Encryption tested against 8.2.4 server).
+These samples are for learning and demos only, do not reuse the local keys or settings in production.

 ## What lives in `src/`
 - `demo.fle-v1.csfle.manual.js`: FLE v1 manual encryption using `ClientEncryption` for explicit encrypt/decrypt before insert/query.